 Do pull up bars damage doors?

-Neither stand alone, nor wall mounted pull up bars damage doors, because they aren't attached to the door frames.
-Door pull up bars – the ones you attach to door frames – shouldn't damage doors either, but make sure you check what is the minimum and maximum door width the bar can support.
+Neither stand-alone nor wall mounted pull up bars damage doors because they aren't attached to the door frames.
+Door pull up bars – the ones you attach to door frames – shouldn't damage doors either, but make sure you check the minimum and maximum door width the bar can support.

 Are pull up bars safe?

 A good quality pull-up bar installed correctly is always safe to use.
 That being said, always test the bar a bit before you apply your weight to it.
 The stability of pull-up bars depends on how it was assembled or attached to the wall/door frame.

 Alternatively, you can always purchase an exercise floor mat, like the Mirafit folding exercise mat (opens in new tab) (retailer link), that could help you land softer.
 If you are concerned about your grip strength, you can get a pair of grip pads or lifting gloves that can help even sweaty palms to grip longer.
 You can also try resistance band pull-ups which take some pressure off your arms and back.

 How much weight can a pull up bar hold?